k-masato/HMF_geometries/README.md

 # HMF_geometries
-Molecular geometries for "Computational survey of humin formation from 5-(hydroxymethyl)furfural under basic condition"
+These files are molecular geometries for the paper "Computational survey of humin formation from 5-(hydroxymethyl)furfural under basic condition," by K. Tashiro, M. Kobayashi, K. Nakajima, and T. Taketsugu, which is under review.